maxFullmer/MARIMBA/README.md

 # Whale_Watchers

-This is the breakdown of all code and background nessesary to duplicate what I put together for the senior design project.
-If you are reading this now, you have done more software than the entirity of my group this year.
+This is the breakdown of all code and background necessary to duplicate what I put together for the senior design project.
+If you are reading this now, you have done more software than the entirety of my group this year.
 That being said, I challenge you to make this project what it was always meant to be.
 I am simply supplying the bare minimum to get you up and running...

-Here is the breakdown of each major componant I will be discussing:
+Here is the breakdown of each major component I will be discussing:

 1) /etc/rc.local
    - Network Card Configuration